harman910/Harman-Singh/README.md

       gets_older(years):  Method to increase the person's age by the specified number of years and print their updated age.

       ishairy():  Method to print whether the person has a beard or not.

+# Readme for Activity2 file

+* Cat Class:
+  - Attributes:

+            name: Name of the cat.

+            age: Age of the cat.
+  - Methods:

+            sound(): Method to make the cat produce a sound (currently set to "Meow").

+            displayinfo(): Method to display the cat's name and age.

+* DomesticCat Subclass:

+  - Attributes:

+            Inherits name and age attributes from the cat class.

+            owner: Owner of the domestic cat.

+            homeaddress: Address where the domestic cat resides.

+* Methods:

+            Inherits sound() and displayinfo() methods from the cat class.